-This topic describes the types of Internet bandwidth, billing methods, and examples on how to calculate bandwidth fees.
+This topic describes public bandwidth types, billing methods for network usage, and examples on how to calculate network usage fees.

 - Elastic IP address (EIP)